Join us for an info session!

 Applied Behavior Analysis is a well-developed discipline among the helping professions, with a mature body of scientific knowledge, established standards for evidence-based practice, distinct methods of service, recognized experience and educational requirements for practice, and identified sources of requisite education in universities.
 Behavior Analyst Certification Board

-- 92% of CSUN’s ABA graduates pass the BCBA exam on their first attempt.
-That’s compared to a national average of just 65%.
+- 95% of CSUN's ABA graduates passed the 2021 BCBA Exam on their first attempt.
+That's compared to a national average of just 60%.
+(See BACB pass rates).
+CSUN ranked third internationally in pass rates of first-time test-takers in 2018.

 - On-campus and off-site practicum options are arranged for you so you can obtain the required supervised fieldwork hours.